-Do you decorate with mirrors in your home?
+Do you decorate with mirrors in the living spaces of your home?
 Knowing how to decorate with mirrors in your home is another accessorizing tool that we should learn to use.

-I know we all have mirrors in our homes for purely practical reasons: putting on our make~up, checking the back of our hair, putting in our contacts, brushing our teeth, and checking out our clothes look (that one hurts sometimes).
+I know we all have mirrors in our homes for purely practical reasons – putting on our make-up, checking the back of our hair, putting in our contacts, brushing our teeth, and checking out how our clothes look (that one hurts sometimes).
 And yes, do we have something green in our teeth?

-And then I started thinking about how I decorated with them.
-I thought I would share how I have used mirrors in our home and show you some ideas and inspiration for how to decorate with mirrors in your home.
-So mirror, mirror on the wall, how can you add sparkle and pizzaz to my home?
+Then I started thinking about how I decorate with them.
+I thought I would share how I use mirrors in our home.
+Here are some of my favorite ways to decorate with mirrors in your home.
+So mirror, mirror on the wall, how can you add sparkle and pizzazz to my home?

 Accessorizing Your Home with Mirrors